Skip to Content

 You can also help with this by mulching around the plants.
 This will help cut down evaporation reducing the humidity.
 It will prevent soil-borne spores from splashing up on leaves during watering.
 Weeding also helps control Septoria Leaf Spot, Especially weeds such as the Horsenettle part of the nightshade family, which is a frequent host of Septoria Leaf Spot.

 If you have suffered from Septoria Leaf spot, consider growing your crops in other parts of the garden or greenhouse.
 At the very least, you could replace the soil to reduce the infestation.
-It can typically take over two years to grow tomatoes in the same soil again.
+It can typically take over two years to grow tomatoes in the same ground again.

 Control

-Septoria leaf spot on tomato leaves
+How do you treat Septoria leaf spot on tomatoes?

 Conclusion